UncleUncleRj/SC4-3DMouseCam/docs/native-ui-research.md

 IID:   value from the second `image={...}` field
 ```

-The builder emits uncompressed SHPI/FSH payloads.
+SC4 loads these resources through its GIMEX image path.
+PNG is the usual source format for UI icons.
+The plugin packages selected PNG assets as compatible uncompressed SHPI/FSH payloads.

 The SHPI header is:

 | Offset | Size | Value | Meaning |
 | --- | ---: | --- | --- |